MrMilanP/Lakatos.Collections/README.md

 ### Concurrent Operations
 Due to immutability (PersistentList) and efficient parallel operations (EfficientList), these collections are inherently thread-safe, making them useful for concurrent applications without synchronization issues.

-## Practical Scenarios for Use

-### PersistentList
-- **Undo/Redo Functionalities**: Useful for text editors, drawing apps, and anywhere where reverting operations are needed.
-- **Data Flow Systems**: In systems where data passes through many transformations, immutable collections help track and validate every stage.
-- **Multithreaded Applications**: When multiple threads need to access a collection without risk of corruption or race conditions.

-### EfficientList
-- **DNS Filtering**: Ideal for implementing DNS filters that check and respond to millions of queries efficiently.
-- **Data Analysis**: Perfect for applications where large datasets need to be sorted and searched in real-time.
-- **Scalable Real-Time Systems**: Handles large-scale data processing with high performance, suitable for use in services like log processing and monitoring systems.

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code with proper attribution.
 See the LICENSE file for more details.